Separative Chemistry, Materials, and Processes

 You will be trained for careers in industry and research related to the fields of separative chemistry, materials, and processes—particularly those in the nuclear sector (fuel cycle, reactor operation, radiation protection and safety, waste management, decontamination, and decommissioning) or the recycling of strategic metals (extractive and separative chemistry, reprocessing).

-The curriculum for this program is structured over two years, featuring a gradual acquisition of knowledge across various disciplines and a carefully sequenced series of course units designed to provide high-level specialized and multidisciplinary instruction.
-The goal is to equip students with scientific and technical knowledge, as well as effective work methods and communication skills.
+The curriculum for this program is structured over two years, featuring a gradual acquisition of knowledge across various disciplines and a precise chronological sequence of course units, thereby providing a high-level, specialized, and multidisciplinary education.
+The program is designed to equip students with scientific and technical knowledge, as well as effective work methods and communication skills.

 Expertise and skills